pendo-io/pendo-mobile-sdk/api-documentation/native-ios-apis.md

 func startSession(_ visitorId: String?, accountId: String?, visitorData: [AnyHashable : Any]?, accountData: [AnyHashable : Any]?)
 ```

->Starts a mobile session with the provided visitor and account information.
+> Starts a mobile session with the provided visitor and account information.
 If a session is already in progress, the current session will terminate and a new session will begin.
 The termination of the app will also terminate the session.

->To generate an anonymous visitor, pass 'nil' as the visitorId.
+> To generate an anonymous visitor, pass 'nil' as the visitorId.
 Visitor data and Account data are optional.

 > No action will be taken if the visitor and account IDs do not change when calling the startSession API during an ongoing session.

+> If startSession was successful, the SDK will post a notification named "kPNDDidSuccessfullyInitializeSDKNotification".

+> If startSession failed, the SDK will post a notification named "kPNDErrorInitializeSDKNotification".

 <details>    <summary> <b>Details</b><i> - Click to expand or collapse</i></summary>